-Maps & GIS
+Guides to Digital Maps & GIS

-- Geoportale Nazionale: The national GIS portal for Italy; provides a host of helpful resources, including orthophotos from multiple years, DEMs at various resolutions, the IGM 25000 series maps, and maps of erosion risk areas, protected areas etc. Online consultation mainly, but one can create and print maps.
+Geoportale Nazionale: the national GIS portal for Italy provides a host of helpful resources, including orthophotos from multiple years, DEMs at various resolutions, the IGM 25000 series maps, and maps of erosion risk areas, protected areas, etc. Online consultation mainly, but one can create and print maps.
 Very useful for planning real or classroom-exercise surveys.

-- Getting Started with GIS and Computer Mapping: Harvard Maps Collection guide to GIS; focused on ArcGIS.
+Getting Started with GIS and Computer Mapping: Harvard Maps Collection guide to GIS; focused on ArcGIS.

-- Links to Open Sources GIS Tools: Selected by the Harvard Center for Geographic Analysis.
+Links to Open Sources GIS Tools: selected by the Harvard Center for Geographic Analysis.

-- Map Links: Cartographic and Spatial Data on the Internet: The University of Chicago’s selected list of online resources.
+Map Links: Cartographic and Spatial Data on the Internet: the University of Chicago’s selected list of online resources.

-- Sistema Informativo Territoriale: Wikipedia entry with links to relevant Italian GIS sites.
+Sistema Informativo Territoriale: Wikipedia entry with links to relevant Italian GIS sites.

 Online Maps Collections